Internet in China: Demographics

-Regulation
+Law and regulation

-The Cyberspace Administration of China (CAC) is the primary agency for data regulation and content regulation.
+By law, the Chinese Communist Party (CCP) governs the country's Internet.
+The Cyberspace Administration of China (CAC), an institution directly under the CCP Central Committee, is the primary body for content and data regulation, and serves to translate CCP ideology and policy into technical specifications.
 It coordinates data regulation enforcement among relevant ministries, including the Ministry of Industry and Information Technology (MIIT) and the State Administration for Market Regulation.
 The Ministry of Public Security (MPS) has the primary responsibility for preventing cyberattacks.

+The legal framework for China's internet regulations is established by the Cyber Security Law, the Data Security Law, and the Personal Information Protection Law.
+This framework is further developed through regulations and administrative actions.

+Chinese policymakers frame data as a "key" factor of production, comparable to land, labor, capital, and technology, thereby requiring an increased level of state control.